leap71/leap71.github.io/coding-for-engineers/11-computational-fixture-maker-3.md

 m_voxFixture.BoolAdd(voxFlange);
 ```

-So, all we do now is, check if the flange fits onto the base plate, and then create the modfied version, which we then add to the fixture as before.
+So, all we do now is, check if the flange fits onto the base plate, and then create the modified version, which we then add to the fixture as before.

 Why did we split the `bDoesFit` and `voxCreateMountableFlange` functions into two?
 Couldn't this all be done in one?
 Yes, absolutely.